What Does a Public Works Director Do?

 - Bottom 10% Annual Salary: Less than $68,360 ($32.86/hour)

 Source: U.S. Bureau of Labor Statistics, 2018

 The public works director position involves fulfilling education and training requirements as follows:

-- Education: Cities generally required candidates for public works director positions to have a bachelor’s degree in public administration, engineering or a related field and significant experience in public works and management.
+- Education: Cities generally require candidates for public works director positions to have a bachelor’s degree in public administration, engineering, or a related field and significant experience in public works and management.
 A public works director must be a solid manager and a technical expert.
 Lacking in either area significantly diminishes a public works director’s effectiveness.